timofurrer/observable/README.md

 ## Usage of ``observable.property.ObservableProperty``

 A property that can be observed easily by listening for some special, auto-generated events.
-It's API is identical to that of the build-in ``property``.
+Its API is identical to that of the build-in ``property``.

 The ``ObservableProperty`` needs an ``Observable`` object for